Brian And Courtney Halye: Ohio Couple Die Of Suspected Drug Overdose

-Residents of Montgomery County, Ohio, woke up to tragic news on Thursday after a young couple were found dead inside their home.
+Residents of Montgomery County, Ohio woke up to tragic news on Thursday after a young couple were found dead inside their home.
 The couple were later identified as 36-year-old Brian Halye (hah-LEE) and his wife, 34-year-old Courtney Halye.
 The bodies were discovered by the couple’s four children inside the bedroom of their home located on East Von Dette Circle, a suburban cul-de-sac.
 Initial impressions are that the couple died of a drug overdose.

 According to Dayton Daily News, two 911 calls were made from the Halye residence shortly before 8 a.m., on Thursday.
 In the phone call, two children aged 9 and 13 told dispatchers about their “unresponsive” parents who were “cold” and not waking up.
 Shortly after the call, emergency services arrived.
 The children were seen running towards their relatives as soon as the police officers arrived on scene.
 By 10:30 a.m, both Brian and Courtney Halye were declared dead.